insightsengineering/tlg-catalog/package/README.md

 (i) Register the hooks

 * At the beggining of the article, add the following: `{{< include ../../test-utils/envir_hook.qmd >}}`.
-It will register the `knitr` hooks for further use and would not produce any visible changes to the content.
+It will register the `knitr` hooks for further use and will not produce any visible changes to the content.

 (ii) Use the hooks